Double Machine Learning for Time Series: Simulations

-Overall, the results show that RCF can improve on NLO in small samples with high serial dependence.
-In such cases, the trade-off between sample usage and near-independence becomes binding: for NLO, increasing $K$ leaves too little data in each left-out block to satisfy the independence condition.
+Overall, the results show that RCF can improve on NLO, particularly in small samples.
+In such cases, the trade-off between sample usage and near-independence becomes binding: for NLO, increasing $K$ leaves too little data in training segments, weakening the benefits of neighbor deletion.
 As expected, these issues diminish as $T$ grows.
+Supplement S4.6. also reports two additional robustness checks.
+First, although the benchmark simulations use a standard Newey-West HAC correction, we assess the sensitivity of coverage and standard errors to alternative kernel and bandwidth choices for the generic HAC estimator, including the procedure recommended by \citet{lazarus2018har}.
+Second, although the benchmark Goldilocks zone implementation sets the window size to $S=3$, we examine the sensitivity of the results to alternative window widths.